kingwill101/contextual/README.md

 - 📤 **Multiple Outputs** - Console, files, webhooks, and more
 - 🎯 **Type-specific Formatting** - Custom formatting for your data types
 - ⚡ **Async & Batching** - Efficient log processing
+- 🔀 **Per-Channel Formatters** - Customize formatting for each channel

 ## Installation